Jimmy McLane

+McLane was born September 13, 1930 in Pittsburgh, Pennsylvania.
+In his youth he swam for Akron, Ohio's Firestone Swim Club under Head Coach Harold Minto.
+At the age of 13, he won the four-mile swim at the national AAU outdoor long-distance championships while a swimmer for the Firestone Club.
+As a student at Phillips Academy in Andover, MA, which he attended on a swimming scholarship, he set national high school records in the 200-yard freestyle, 220-yard freestyle, and 440-yard freestyle.

+Yale University

+He attended Yale University, under Hall of Fame Coach Robert J. H. Kiphuth, where in the years 1951, and 1953, he helped the Yale Bulldogs swimming and diving team win National Collegiate Athletic Association (NCAA) Championships.
+Kiphuth, an important life figure, in addition to serving as his Yale swim coach, acted as his guardian while McLane was attending both Yale and prep school at Andover.
+At Yale, McLane swam with outstanding fellow swimmers Wayne Moore and John Marshall.
+He graduated from Yale in 1953.
+Active in extracurricular activities, he was a member of the honorary Skull and Bones, the Elizabethan Club, focused on furthering an awareness of the Arts and Literature, and the Aurelian Society, focused on achieving a professional life in service to the community.

+1948 London Olympics

 At the 1948 U.S. Olympic trials for the 4x200-meter freestyle relay, several swimmers who had already qualified for the Olympics in other events slowed down in their heats or swam fast in the prelims and scratched themselves for the final to allow more swimmers to qualify for the U.S. Olympic Team.
 McLane was one of the two swimmers who swam and scratched themselves from the trials final after having the fastest time in the prelims.
 Ultimately, coach Robert Kiphuth held a time trial shortly after the actual trials with eleven of the swimmers.
 This time trial had McLane as first overall with a time of 2:11.0, Bill Smith and Wally Wolf in 2:11.2, and Wally Ris in 2:12.4.
 The next four-Eugene Rogers in 2:14.2, Edwin Gilbert in 2:15.4, Robert Gibe in 2:15.6, and William Dudley in 2:15.9, were used in the Olympic prelims.